mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 ### 2.1 Mendix Version{#mendix-version}

 The React client was introduced in Mendix 10.7.0 as a [beta feature](/releasenotes/beta-features/).
-It is planned to be released for general availability in Mendix 10.12.0.
+It is planned to be released for general availability in Mendix 10.18 as an opt-in feature.

 ### 2.2 Widgets{#widgets}